Meredith Monk: Honors and legacy

 Monk has won numerous awards, including a MacArthur Fellowship and the Creative Capital Award in the discipline of Performing Arts.
 She has also been a MacDowell Fellow six times (1987, 1988, 1994, 1996, 2001, Winter 2007).
 She has been awarded honorary Doctor of Arts degrees from Bard College, the University of the Arts (Philadelphia), the Juilliard School, the San Francisco Art Institute and the Boston Conservatory.
 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Monk's name and picture.
 In 1985, Monk won an Obie Award for Sustained Excellence for her contributions to the off-Broadway community.

 In 2007, she received in Italy the Demetrio Stratos International Award for musical experimentation.
 On September 10, 2015, US President Barack Obama presented Monk with a National Medal of Arts, the highest honor in the United States specifically given for achievement in the arts.
 Monk was given The Dorothy and Lillian Gish Prize in 2017.

 Her music was used in films by David Byrne (True Stories, 1986), the Coen Brothers (The Big Lebowski, 1998), Jean-Luc Godard (Nouvelle Vague, 1990 and Notre musique, 2004), and in The Rapture (1991).
 Hip hop artist DJ Shadow sampled "Dolmen Music" on the song "Midnight in a Perfect World" (Endtroducing....., 1995).
 French singer Camille paid an explicit homage to Meredith in her song "The Monk" (Music Hole, 2008) which in its construction also evoked Monk's work.
 In 2014, her music was also featured in the HBO series True Detective.

+The House Foundation for the Arts, Inc. (est. 1971) is a Manhattan-based nonprofit organization that preserves and disseminates the work of Meredith Monk and her ensemble.

+Personal life

+Monk has practiced Buddhism formally since 1985, which heavily influences her art, emphasizing mindfulness, interconnection, and presence.
+She has lived in the same fifth-floor loft in Manhattan's Tribeca neighborhood since 1972.
+Her partners have included Ping Chong and Mieke van Hoek (1946-2002).